encode/django-rest-framework/docs/index.rst

 Introduction
 ------------

-A lightweight REST framework for Django.
+Django REST framework is a lightweight REST framework for Django.

+It aims to make it easy to build well-connected, self-describing Web APIs with a minimum of fuss.

 Features: